nowaycomputer/us_election_2020/README.md

   * Using the re-trained model, make predictions for 2020 based on demographic data and 2016 vote in each state
   * Calculate the winner of each state and the number of electoral votes
 * The average outcome of these model re-training runs is calculated to generate the final output

-Recognised Issues:
-* *The selection of swing states is a bit arbitrary but was selected as the five closest to the centre of the fivethirtyeight tipping point 'snake' when the model was built*
-* *Demographics have changed since the dataset I'm using was created*
-* *Differential turnout (or even a general increase in turnout) is not handled at all*
-* *The 'backtesting below runs to January 2020 when Biden wasn't confirmed as the candidate but he was generally seen as the favourite for 2020 until the primaries had concluded*

 **Last Update 28th Oct 2020:**